kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 ### Short-Term Goals

+Define career goals which will be limited by your current map and landscape.
+For example, your map may indicate that There are 5 levels for your role.
+Your career goal may be to reach level 4 for reasons that align with your values.

+Next use your map to derive your next destination between your starting point and your career goal.
+For example, if you're currently at level 2 and want to be level 4, then your next destination is level 3.
-**Use the worksheet to write down short term goals**.

-Break the larger goals into smaller goals until you identify something that is achievable in the next 1-4 years.
-These goals will be limited by your landscape and map given your current situation.
+**Use the worksheet to write down your next destination** which should be something achievable in the next 1-4 years.

 <font size=3 color="Gray">